Wangyiquan95/Local_LLM/examples/Readme.md

 [Paper Text to Slides](./Paper%20Text%20to%20Slides.pdf): Generates presentation slides from the text of a research paper.

-[Scientific Image Generation](./Scientific%20Image%20Generation.pdf): Creates scientific images based on provided prompts or data.
+[Scientific Image Generation](./Image%20Generation.pdf): Creates scientific images based on provided prompts or data.

 [Figure to Codes](./Figure%20to%20Codes.pdf): Transforms figures or diagrams into corresponding code snippets.

+Paper Writing (coming): Write paper based on provided references and template.

+Experimental Protocol (coming): Question answering about an experimental protocol.